orionsoft/collection-list/README.md

 # Collection List

-List documents in your collections with React
+List documents in your collections with React and Material UI